Pinners - Kids Course

 Additional Info / Typical questions;

 - How good do attendees have to be?
 We welcome all riders but to get the most from the session riders should have a reasonable level of confidence in an off road environment.
-Previous trail riding experience is recommended (such as being able to confidently ride down our Red trails Roots Manouvoures & Hot Stepper and our Black trails Deep Navigation & Coal Not Dole).
+Previous trail riding experience is recommended (such as being able to confidently ride down our Red trails Roots Manoevres & Hot Stepper and our Black trails Deep Navigation & Coal Not Dole).

 - Can parents watch? - Due to the nature of the trails and coaching it is not possible for parents to stay and watch but it's a good opportunity to ride the Park (subject to buying a day pass) while your young ones are being coached.

 - What Protective gear is recommended?
 A Helmet is an essential and mandatory piece of kit.
 Gloves and knee pads are highly recommended.
-Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and saying in control even when applying new techniques to more challenging terrain.
+Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and staying in control even when applying new techniques to more challenging terrain.

 - Does the course include uplift?
 Yes but only whilst on the course.
 Children will receive a pedal pass once the course is over.